Best Time For Backpacking in Nepal

 Thamel in Kathmandu is indeed a paradise for foodies as the various restaurants and coffee shops offer an array of options while choosing from local dishes.
-There are Tibetan cafes providing delicacies like Tibetan bread and noodle soups, while the Asan Tole open-air market in Thamel offer the best spices, pickles, herbs and something you would regret missing - Nepali Tea.
+There are Tibetan cafes providing delicacies like Tibetan bread and noodle soups, while the Asan Tole open-air market in Thamel offers the best spices, pickles, herbs and something you would regret missing - Nepali Tea.
 If you are curious about Newari food, head to cities like Kirtipur or Bhaktapur to satisfy your taste buds.

 There are some delicacies you must not miss when visiting Nepal.

-- Daal Bhat: This is the most common and widely consumed dish by Nepalese and can be tried at various places ranging from high end restaurants to street food stalls.
+- Daal Bhat: This is the most common and widely consumed dish by Nepalese and can be tried at various places ranging from high-end restaurants to street food stalls.

 - Momos: Resembling Chinese dumplings, it is one of the popular dishes available in a range of fillings.
 Traditionally stuffed with buffalo meat and vegetables, this is a snack you should not miss on.

-- Gorkhali Lamb: One of the many delicacies, this is a slow cooked lamb curry served with rice and potatoes.
+- Gorkhali Lamb: One of the many delicacies, this is a slow-cooked lamb curry served with rice and potatoes.

-Places to Visit in Nepal
+Must-Visit Places in Nepal

 Witness the perfect blend of history and culture in Kathmandu - the place where you are likely to begin your trip with when flying to Nepal.
-There are several beautiful towns in Kathmandu valley with beautiful temples and delicious food offered all day everyday.
+There are several beautiful towns in Kathmandu valley with beautiful temples and delicious food offered all day every day.
 Visiting Bhaktapur and Patan on outskirts of this valley is always recommended.
 Also, you can also pay a visit to Bandipur and Gorka.

 Other places to Visit in Kathmandu: Durbar Square, Hanuman Dhoka and Kasthamandap (the oldest building in the valley).